emqx/emqx-docs/en_US/getting-started/getting-started.md

    ./emqx/bin/emqx start
    ```

+4. Start your web browser and enter `http://localhost:18083/` ( `localhost` can be substituted with your IP address) in the address bar to access the  [EMQX Dashboard](./dashboard/introduction.md), from where you can connect to your clients or check the running status.

+   Default user name and passward:

+   `admin`

+   `public`

-4. To stop EMQX, enter:
+5. To stop EMQX, enter:

    ```
    ./emqx/bin/emqx stop
    ```